kjemaa/Capstone-Regression/README.md

-# Capstone-Regression

-#Price prediction in the London Airbnb market
+# Capstone: Price prediction in the London Airbnb market

 ## Excecutive summary